MicrosoftDocs/msteams-docs/msteams-platform/concepts/deploy-and-publish/appsource/prepare/submission-checklist.md

 ---
-title: Prepare your store (AppSource) submission
+title: Prepare your store submission
 description: Describes the final steps before submitting your Microsoft Teams app to be listed on the store. ms.topic: how-to
 author: heath-hamilton
 ms.author: surbhigupta
 ---
-# Prepare your Microsoft Teams store and AppSource submission
+# Prepare your Microsoft Teams store submission

 You've designed, built, and tested your Microsoft Teams app.
 Now you're ready to list it so people can discover and start using your app.

-Before you submit your app to [Partner Center](/office/dev/store/use-partner-center-to-submit-to-appsource), go through the following information.
+Before you submit your app to [Partner Center](/office/dev/store/use-partner-center-to-submit-to-appsource), make sure you've done the following.

 ## Validate your app manifest